 💠 Speed things up if you are homeless: Be sure to notify Social Security if you are homeless.
 For new applications: Contact the person handling your case and ask them to add a “homeless” flag to your case.
 For hearing appeals: Send in a dire needs letter stating you are homeless and submitting proof if possible.
 For both: Also, Contact your Congressperson, tell them you are homeless and ask them to help get your case processed quicker.

-💠 Get a Faster Decision: There are a bunch of other special circumstances and conditions that can make your application decision sooner, or move up your hearing date: How Can I Get Social Security to Move Me to the Top of the List?
+💠 Get a Faster Decision: There are a bunch of other special circumstances and conditions that can make your application decision sooner, or move up your hearing date.
+These include dire need, homelessness, veterans, public safety threat, compassionate care conditions and other circumstances: How Can I Get Social Security to Move Me to the Top of the List?

 💠 Check with your employer.
 If you are still working, or stopped working recently, many employers offer disability insurance.
 While Social Security disability often takes months or years, employer disability payments can start immediately.
 There are a few important things to know about Long Term Disability.